zNitche/ZeroRFID/README.md

 ##### Modes
 1. `r` - reads and displays card data.
 2. `w` - writes data from txt file to card.
-3. `ch` - checks if two cards have same content.
+3. `ch` - checks if two cards have the same content.
 4. `d` - dumps card data to txt file.
+5. `chf` - checks if card data and txt file have the same content